-Under EU regulations, specifically article 261/2004, passengers are entitled to claim flight delay compensation up to a maximum of £510* / €600 - best of all, you can claim this back if your flight meets any of this conditions and happened within the last six years!Start Your Claim
+Under EU regulations, specifically article 261/2004, passengers are entitled to a flight delay compensation claim up to a maximum of £540* / €600 - best of all, you can claim this back if your delayed flight meets any of this conditions and happened within the last six years!Start Your Claim

 If you have been denied boarding by the airline when you followed all boarding procedures correctly, you can claim denied boarding compensation.
 If you arrived and checked in on time at the correct desk with proper conduct and you were told that were not allowed to board or fly then you have been unrightfully denied boarding and should start a claim against the airline in question.

 Re-routing is quite common in the aviation industry, and while essential in some cases you can still claim delayed flight compensation for re-routed flights.
 There are two types of flight re-routing, both of which are eligible for a compensation claim to be filed:

 1. If you reached your planned destination with a different flight number than the original one on your ticket.
 This type of re-routing often means you'll be delayed from a anything to a few minutes to a number of hours.

 2. If you reached your destination by travelling along a different route than originally planned by your airline.
 To claim flight delay compensation for this type of re-routing your delay must have exceeded 3 hours.

 It may from cheap flights but you will only have to pay if your claim is successful.
 For successful flight delay compensation claims, our fee is 25% of the compensation plus an admin fee of £25 per person* (plus Applicable VAT).